Welcome to the Church of Ireland ... the West Door, Saint Canice’s Cathedral, Kilkenny (Photograph: Patrick Comerford)

 ● The Standing Committee of the Anglican Consultative Council, increasingly being referred to as the Standing Committee of the Anglican Communion.
 This is a 14-member group (15, if the Archbishop of Canterbury is present).
 Seven members are elected by the ACC; five are members of the Primates’ Standing Committee; and the elected Chair and Vice-Chair of the ACC.
 Its defined function is to assist the Churches of the Anglican Communion in advancing the work of their mission worldwide.

-● The secretary of the Anglican Communion Office, at present Canon Ken Kearon, who is about to become Bishop of Limerick and Killaloe next month [24 January 2015].
+● The secretary of the Anglican Communion Office, Bishop Josiah Atkins Idowu-Fearon.
+He succeeded Canon Keneth Kearon, who became Bishop of Limerick and Killaloe earlier this year [24 January 2015].

 ● The Mothers’ Union.